 The national average for solar system maintenance ranges from $300 to $700 a year.
 Note that these services often include cleaning in their packages.

 Solar panel repair prices also vary considerably.
 Warrantied modules are swapped for new by the manufacturer, but it costs between $200 and $400 to pay for someone to remove the faulty panel and replace it with a new one.
 If the module isn’t covered under warranty, you can expect to pay an additional $0.75 to $1.5 per watt for a replacement panel.
 Fortunately, panel prices keep going down.
 According to the Solar Energy Industries Association (SEIA), for example, PV module costs have fallen by more than 70% over the past decade – with further decreases expected on the horizon.

 How to Pick a Provider for Solar System Maintenance

-In a perfect world, you could bring in the original installer to provide whatever solar modules maintenance and repairs are required.
-But this isn’t always an option if the installer in question:
+You could bring in the original installer to provide whatever solar modules maintenance and repairs are required, but this isn’t always an option if the installer in question:

 Doesn’t offer solar maintenance